What hides behind Meteorite 411? Tue 12 May 2026

 a more remarkable feature is a complete series of radial furrows extending over the surface from the center outward.
 These are knife-like edges from one-fifth to one-tenth of a millimeter in width at the base, separated by furrows from one to two millimeters wide.
 The ridges are modified somewhat in their course by the structure... but in general pursue a rectilinear direction with a slight curve to the left.

-While the arms industry does:
+Fortunately, the arms industry does:

 When rips can't quite pull it off.
 Source: The effect of shear strength on the ballistic response of laminated composite plates

-One hole is that aerodynamics says trailing streamers from those molten former 'forward corners' should create lips around rear edges.
-For the same reason the back of a car gets as dirty as the front.
-You should see traces of slipstreamed meteorite in the photographs of Morito, Lafayette and Algoma.
+Another hole is that aerodynamics says that as metal meteorites ablate into cones, trailing streamers from their molten former 'forward corners' should create lips around their rear edges.
+In the same way the rear of a car gets as dirty as the front.

 But you don't.